-Merchandising for Profit II

-Recommended Preparation: FD 20 Grading: letter grade or pass/no pass
+FD 22B Merchandising for Profit II 27 hours lecture Recommended Preparation: FD 20

 This course emphasizes quantitative merchandising techniques as applied to inventory and dollar control, discounts, dating procedures and shipping terms.
 The course is typically offered for 8 weeks.
+Transferable to CSU

-Fashion/Merchandise Buying
+Fashion/Merchandise Buying 54 hours lecture

 This course is designed to provide knowledge of the functions of buying merchandise for retail or wholesale businesses.
 It is required for all Fashion Merchandising Majors.
+Transferable to CSU